-From the Top of Europe to the bottom of the hill on a mountain kart, what I really liked about the Jungfrau Railways was how accessible it made the mountains.
-This area has some of the most gorgeous scenery in the world and to be able to get out among it and hike, bike, fly or just sit on a bench and look at the those views, means that everyone can enjoy the Jungfrau’s mountains, whatever their age or fitness level.
+From the Top of Europe to the bottom of the hill on a mountain kart, what I really liked about the Jungfrau Railways was how accessible they make the Swiss Alps.
+This area has some of the most gorgeous scenery in the world and to be able to get out among it and hike, bike, fly or just sit on a bench and look out over those peaks, means that everyone can enjoy the Jungfrau region’s mountain views, whatever their age or fitness level.

 The Jungfrau Railways Travel Pass gives you unlimited train travel through the area over three to eight days (excluding the train to the Jungfraujoch which is half price).
 Passes for five days or more also include boat trips on Lakes Thun and Brienz.
 Passes cost 190–310 CHF (€180–€290) – plus 61 CHF (€58) for the Jungfraujoch train – with discounts for Swiss Rail Pass holders.